csmith/tsp/README.md

       # For debugging purposes.
 Default level of "info" should be fine for
       # most use.
       LOG_LEVEL: "debug"

+      # Logs are by default plain text, but you can switch them to JSON if
+      # desired.
+      LOG_FORMAT: "json"

     volumes:
       - tailscale:/config